oceanprotocol/oceandb-driver-interface/README.md

     db.password=test        # If you are using authentication, mongodb password. db.name=test            # Mongodb database name
     db.collection=col       # Mongodb collection name

+    # If you choose elastic-search you have to provide this:
+    db.username=elastic     # If you are using authentication, elasticsearch username. db.password=changeme    # If you are using authentication, elasticsearch password. db.index=oceandb        # Elasticsearch index name
 ```

 ## Environment variables